jmcglone/jmcglone.github.io/_posts/2018-02-04-Micro-ops-fusion.md

 I was also trying to expose the gain from better utilization of fetch bandwidth, but looks like it's not so straightforward.
 I tried manually unrolling the loop and doing other sort of things, but as what I understand in my toy examples latency of the memory operations (even though data should be in the L1-cache) are big enough to hide the inefficiencies in fetch and decode bandwidth.
 According to Agner Fog's [instruction tables](http://www.agner.org/optimize/instruction_tables.pdf) fused load-op-store operation takes 6 cycles.
 If anyone will have a good example where fused version is significantly faster - please share it with me.

 Another interesting thing which can cause difference in performance for the cases mentioned in the post is connected with decoders.
 From the Intel Optimization Manual:
-> Instruction Decode

 > There are four decoding units that decode instruction into micro-ops.
 The first can decode all IA-32 and Intel 64 instructions up to four micro-ops in size.
 The remaining three decoding units handle single-micro-op instructions.
-All four decoding units support the common cases of single micro-op flowsincluding micro-fusion and macro-fusion.
+All four decoding units support the common cases of single micro-op flows including micro-fusion and macro-fusion.

 However, I haven't tried to write a microbenchmark for that.

 Unfused instructions also add register pressure to the compiler, because it needs to find the free register to load the value from the memory.

+##### UPD 05.02.2018:

+I found that in the comments that there were lots of confusion in terminology between MicroFusion and MacroFusion.

+I tried to use the same terminology as in Intel documentation.
+Please see updated "MicroFusion in x86" chapter.